-Also know as Nuclear Medicine or a Radionuclide Scan
+Also known as Nuclear Medicine or a Radionuclide Scan

 What is Scintigraphy?

-A Scintigraphy or (otherwise known) Radionuclide Scan is commonly called nuclear medicine.
-It’s painless, and helps with diagnosis for a wide range of conditions.
-Nuclear medicine uses a tracer dye, which is mildly radioactive, but is considered very safe.
+A Scintigraphy or Radionuclide Scan is commonly called nuclear medicine.
+It produces pictures of structures inside the body, and helps with diagnosis for a wide range of conditions.
+Nuclear medicine uses a tracer dye, which is mildly radioactive but is considered very safe.
 The radioactivity is about the same as an x-ray, and it dissipates within a few days.
 These scans are considered to be very safe and painless.

 If you need a scintigraphy scan, here’s everything you need to know.

 Before you scan

 When you make your appointment, our booking team will give you a rundown of everything you need to know.
 For example, you may need to fast beforehand (avoiding any food in the hours prior), or arrive a little early.
 Unless you’ve been asked not to, you should continue eating and drinking normally and take all your usual medications.
 If you’re breastfeeding, or if there’s even a chance you may be pregnant, let us know, as we may need to make alternative arrangements.